tristanbatchler/tbat.me/_posts/2024-11-09-godot-golang-mmo-part-1.md

 Now that is certainly an interesting hello world program!
 It is important to note the `proto.Unmarshal` function in Go is equivalent to the `from_bytes` function in Godot.
 Using the same byte array used in Go allows us to confirm that data is consistent across both platforms, validating our protocol implementation.

 Ok, so we can create packets in both Go and Godot, and have the means to convert them to/from bytes.
 So how do we send them to each other?
-Head on over to [the next post](/2024/11/09/godot-golang-mmo-part-2)!
+Head on over to <strong><a href="/2024/11/09/godot-golang-mmo-part-2" class="sparkle-less">the next post</a></strong>!
 We'll set up a websocket server in Go, establish client connections, and exchange these packets in real-time.

 ---